nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/80-acknowledgements/80-acknowledgements.md

 * A powerful CLI tool and Go library for generating a Software Bill of Materials (SBOM) from container images and filesystems.
 [GitHub Repository](https://github.com/anchore/syft/tree/main)

 ### Grype:
-* A vulnerability scanner for container images and filesystems, offering an easy and accessible way to find vulnerabilities in your projects.[GitHub Repository](https://github.com/anchore/grype/blob/main/README.md)
+* A vulnerability scanner for container images and filesystems, offering an easy and accessible way to find vulnerabilities in your projects.
+[GitHub Repository](https://github.com/anchore/grype/blob/main/README.md)

 ### CCScanner:
-* Is an advanced tool focused on unraveling and managing the intricacies of Third-Party Library (TPL) dependencies within the C/C++ ecosystem, a domain previously less explored due to the absence of a unified package manager.[GitHub Repository](https://github.com/lkpsg/ccscanner).
+* Is an advanced tool focused on unraveling and managing the intricacies of Third-Party Library (TPL) dependencies within the C/C++ ecosystem, a domain previously less explored due to the absence of a unified package manager.
+[GitHub Repository](https://github.com/lkpsg/ccscanner).
 [Read the Paper on arXiv](https://arxiv.org/abs/2209.02575)

 ### CENTRIS:
 * Presents a precise and scalable methodology for identifying the reuse of modified open-source software (OSS), addressing the challenges of vulnerability propagation and license violation inherent in unmanaged OSS components.
 [Read the Paper on arXiv](https://arxiv.org/abs/2102.06182)